This post shares the wonderful benefits of using readers theaters in your elementary classroom.

 - Changing character names in a play to match students’ makes a huge difference in engagement.

 - The use of visuals such as props, scenery, and/or simple costumes add more context and fun.

-- Some readers’ theater scripts have more or fewer characters than the total number of students in your class.
-Have students with fewer lines take on other roles or tasks.
-They could be in charge of creating simple props or “directing”.
+- Some readers’ theater scripts have more/fewer characters than your total number of learners.
+Have students with fewer lines take on other roles or tasks such as being in charge of creating simple props or “directing”.
 More characters than students?
-Have students read the parts of two roles.
+Have them read the parts of two roles.